 About GAIDA Festival

 The GAIDA Festival that takes place in Vilnius since 1991 is the main, the largest and the most prominent festival of modern music in Lithuania and in all Baltic countries.
 This is one of the most important music forums in Central and Eastern Europe.
-Events of the GAIDA Festival are always associated with new ideas of modern times and highest artistic quality, innovations.
+Events of the GAIDA Festival are always associated with new ideas of modern times, highest quality and artistic innovations.

-Head of GAIDA Festival – Remigijus Merkelys.
+Head of the GAIDA Festival – Remigijus Merkelys

 Coordinator of the festival’s projects – Vytautas V. Jurgutis [email@example.com]